-Prosthetic eye are currently made from glass and acrylic and can take a long time to make and ate also expensive with each one costing around £3,000.
+Prosthetic eyes are currently made from glass and acrylic and can take a long time to make and are also expensive, with each one costing around £3,000.

 Now a company in the UK, Fripp Design, is working with the Manchester Metropolitan University on 3D printed prosthetic eyes, which could make the cost of these prosthetic eyes considerably cheaper and also quicker to produce.

-These new 3D printed prosthetic eyes are printed in full color using a Spectrum Z-Corp 510, they are encased in resin and then each one is then customized.
+These new 3D printed prosthetic eyes are printed in full color using a Spectrum Z-Corp 510.
+They are encased in resin and then each one is customized to match the patient’s existing eye as closely as possible.
+The customization process includes matching the hue and incorporating a network of veins, which gives the prosthetic eye a realistic appearance.

-What makes the technology so interesting is the reduction in cost, current prosthetic eyes are round £3,000 to produce, where as these new 3D printed versions can be produced for around £100 each.
+One of the most significant advantages of this new technology is the reduction in cost.
+Current prosthetic eyes are around £3,000 to produce, whereas these new 3D printed versions can be produced for around £100 each.
+This drastic reduction in cost could make prosthetic eyes more accessible to a larger number of people who need them.

-The 3D printed prosthetic eyes are expected to go into production with the next year, once the development work has been finished by the company and the university.
+The 3D printed prosthetic eyes are expected to go into production within the next year, once the development work has been finished by the company and the university.
+This development could pave the way for further advancements in the field of prosthetics.
+For example, the same technology could potentially be used to create other types of prosthetic body parts, such as ears or noses, which also require a high level of customization and realism.

 Source T3